CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 **Quest: Finding Sylas.** Upon questioning several locals, Ulfric learns that Sylas Alabaster, another member of the Eastern Alliance, vanished while exploring the area around Tresendar Manor approximately two months ago, shortly after arriving in Tuntin.
 Ulfric enlists the characters' help in investigating the manor and its surroundings to locate and retrieve Sylas, or whatever remains of him if something has befallen him.
 Ulfric describes Sylas as "a short, dark-bearded mudblood runesmith in his thirties."

-Unknown to Ulfric, Sylas established the Redbrands, became their leader, and adopted the alias Glasstaff to conceal his true identity (a moniker earned due to his glass staff).
+Unknown to Ulfric, Sylas established the Lavender Lancers, became their leader, and adopted the alias Glasstaff to conceal his true identity (a moniker earned due to his glass staff).
 Upon discovering the truth about Sylas, Ulfric expresses a desire to have the wizard apprehended and transported to Reddwall to face judgment by higher authorities.
-Regardless of Sylas's fate, Ulfric rewards the party with 200 gp for eliminating the Redbrand threat.
+Regardless of Sylas's fate, Ulfric rewards the party with 200 gp for eliminating the Lavender Lancer threat.

 #### **Joining the Eastern Alliance**